 Lottie Duster, a coat or jacket depending on which length line you use.
 Pop it on as an extra layer in Autumn or Spring, its a useful addition to your wardrobe.
-Easy to make, suitable for an intermediate but its an enjoyable make which really isn’t too challenging.
-If you are fazed by the buttonholes just leave them out, personally, I wear Lottie open most of the time anyway.
+Easy to make, suitable for an intermediate, its an enjoyable make which really isn’t too challenging.

-Lottie Duster has a four button closure, raglan sleeves, revere collar, optional tie belt and flap detail pockets (or sew classic pockets as I have done in the short jacket version)…….Its a classic!
+Lottie coat has a four button closure, raglan sleeves, revere collar, optional tie belt and flap detail pockets (or sew standard patch pockets as I have done in the short jacket version)…….Its a classic!

 Here are some essential size and fabric requirements information…..

 Working with linen is a joy but it does crease rather, so I usually have my bottle of spray starch at the ready.

 Firstly iron your fabric, I like to pop a blanket on my work surface and iron my fabric in situ, I find it a lot easier.
 I use paper weights to keep the larger pieces stable and pin just the smaller pieces.
 Once you have cut out the all pieces you just need to interface the back neck facing.
 I don’t interface any other piece because I think the facing needs to be kept soft and fluid.

 Here are pictures of the step by step stages of making Lottie coat with edited text from the pattern with a few extra tips, so you can see if its something you might like to make before you buy.

 If you are the smaller end of your size i.e. a size 8/12/16/20 then you could sew a 1.5cm seam allowance to compensate.

 Use an overlocker to finish the raw edges or sew a zig zag stitch or pink with pinking shears.